openbmc/bmcweb/docs/COMMON_ERRORS.md

 from a security point of view.

-The nlohmann::json class represents ANY json object, but unfortunately includes a number of helper functions that allow it to "act" like it only represents an json dict.
+The nlohmann::json class represents ANY json object, but unfortunately includes a number of helper functions that allow it to "act" like it only represents a json dict.
 In the majority of uses, these will not cause a problem, but if a type that isn't an object (0.0, "foo", or null) is already present in the object, these methods will